BloodShop/Box-Project-MVVM-UWP/README.md

 ## Explanation without Code
 #### Normal Collections - No Notifications
-Every now and then I go to NYC and my wife asks me to buy stuff.
+Every now and then I go to TLV and my gf asks me to buy stuff.
 So I take a shopping list with me.
 The list has a lot of things on there like:
 + Louis Vuitton handbag ($5000)
 + Clive Christian’s Imperial Majesty Perfume ($215,000)
 + Gucci Sunglasses ($2000)

-hahaha well I"m not buying that stuff.
+hahaha well I'm not buying that stuff.
 So I cross them off and remove them from the list and I add instead:
 - 12 dozen Titleist golf balls.
 - 12 lb bowling ball.